Dennis-who/Dennis-who.github.io/_pages/about.md

 Hi there!
 I am a senior student double majoring in Data Science and Economics at New York University Shanghai.
-I have worked on research topics in sports analytics, hardware security, and large language models (NLP).
+I have worked on research topics in sports analytics, hardware security, and large language models.
 Currently, I am a data management volunteer at the World Food Program (WFP) of the UN, a business analytics intern at Craft Associates, and an algorithmic fairness researcher.

 Outside of academics, I enjoy athletic training, reading and writing, listening to and producing music, traveling…